 Since then the security posture for remote and hybrid workers had to improve significantly.
 The following measures have been proven most relevant in this regards.

 Trust should not be provided by default.
-The identity of every employee (and every asset) should rather be validated depending on the current context e.g. of a role or application.
-Along the Zero-Trust journey the organization wide implementation of the security principles “Least-Privilege” and “Need-to-Know” helps securing confidentiality of the organizations information.
-In addition to that, a Software Defined Perimeter (SDP) should provide employees with a unified access to resources – no matter where they are located.
+The identity of every employee (and every asset) should rather be validated depending on the current context, for example, of a role or application.
+Along the Zero-Trust journey, the organization-wide implementation of the security principles Least-Privilege and Need-to-Know help secure confidentiality of the organization’s information.
+In addition to that, a Software Defined Perimeter (SDP) should provide employees with a unified access to resources, no matter where they are located.

-Employees should always be provided with clients that are up to date when it comes to operating system patches, as well as software versions, endpoint protection, and anti virus solutions.
-In combination with “Least-Privilege” this helps mitigating the risk from a technical point of view.
+Employees should always be provided with clients that are up to date when it comes to operating system patches, as well as software versions, endpoint protection, and antivirus solutions.
+In combination with Least-Privilege, this helps mitigate the risk from a technical point of view.

 When it comes to remote work, organizations need “to temper the wind to the shorn lamb”.
-The human factor requires particular attention, as remote employees usually work isolated from other colleagues.
-They are more likely to act independently on e.g. a suspicious email, instead of asking a coworker for his opinion.
-It is therefore crucial to train employees on the information security aspects of remote work, e.g.:
+The human factor requires particular attention as remote employees usually work isolated from other colleagues.
+They are more likely to act independently on, for example, a suspicious email, instead of asking a coworker for their opinion.
+It is therefore crucial to train employees on the information security aspects of remote work, such as: